 Participants have a variety of personal devices from which they view the screen.
 Therefore, the images might have seen a decrement in quality

-56
+Verification tests [5, 6] help in identifying automatization in the form of scripts, but can also be an indicator for sloppy workers and random clickers.
+They include:

+Captchas or computation of simple text equations: “two plus 3=?”, “Which of these countries contains a major city called Cairo?
+(Brazil, Canada, Egypt, Japan)”.

+Consistency tests estimate the validity of a user’s answer by asking, for example, at the beginning of the test, “In which country do you live?”, followed later in the test by the question “In which continent do you live?”.

+Content questions about the test allow to assess the attention of the user, for example, one can ask after showing a video clip “Which animal did you see in the video?
+(Lion, Bird, Rabbit, Fish)”.

+If the correct result for certain test cases is known in advance, so-called gold standard data [91] can be utilized: when a video clip under test, for example, does not contain any stalling, the following question could be asked: “Did you notice any stops to the video you just watched?
+(Yes, No)”.
+Note, however that such questions can only be used to check for obvious impairments and not for the resulting ratings themselves.

+The repetition of test conditions can be used to check consistent user rating behavior.
+This can be seen as a special kind of consistency check but based on user ratings instead of additional information.

 Independent of the ratings or additional consistency questions, also the general interactions of the user with the task interface can be monitored, e.g., to measure the focus time of a video clip, i.e. time interval during which browser focus is on the website belonging to user test, or the time it takes the users to answer questions.
+In order to increase the number of valid results, a warning message can be displayed if the worker, e.g. did not watch more than 70% of the video, so that the user can decide to watch the video again or to continue the test.
+When workers become aware of this control mechanism, the percentage of completely watched videos, thus the number of workers considered as reliable will be increased.

 Based on preliminary tests about how trustworthy users behave, an additional reliability score is derived.
 These reliability tests may either be employed a-posteriori after the test or alternatively already during the test.
-This in momento reliability checking also allows to identify reliable workers during the test, which allows to engage reliable users with more tasks directly in the current test.
+This in momento reliability checking [7] also allows to identify reliable workers during the test, which allows to engage reliable users with more tasks directly in the current test.

 One way to screen for participants who are not paying attention is to remove them if they have failed attention checks.
 The merit to this approach is that you may reduce the amount of noise in your data.
 The downside is that you may be removing participants based on a trait of low consciousness or ability to pay attention.
-It is important for researchers set up a criteria before the study to decide the threshold for removing participant’s data, if they even decide to remove data from careless responders.
+It is important for researchers to set up a criteria before the study to decide the threshold for removing participant’s data, if they even decide to remove data from careless responders.
 Sometimes researchers chose to not pay participants who fail attention checks.
 Other times, researchers pay participants, but remove their data from the analysis.

-Pilot testing

-When designing and executing research, experimenters must perform pilot testing to ensure that the experimental design is answering the questions posed by the researcher.
-As such, experimenters must pilot their study with 20-30 workers first to test data accuracy and reliability.
-If the accuracy of data decreases with time, experimenters must lessen the number of images rated per image set, shortening the length of the test.
+Statistical analysis of the crowdsourcing results